yuyuer0906/BacPosNeg/README.md

 **NOTE: Manual Download Option**:

 If the `wget` command fails to download the file, you can manually download it by clicking [here](https://drive.google.com/uc?export=download&id=1bCihiTMvaKkwNx6lUzpvtfmxAwVn__ja).
-After downloading, place the markers.hmm file in the `genome_classifier/data/` directory manually.
+After downloading, unzip and place the `markers.hmm` in the `genome_classifier/data/` directory manually.

 ### Step 5: Install BacPosNeg Locally